Archives: 2008 | 2009 | 2010 | 2011 | 2012 | 2013 | 2014 | 2015 | 2016 | 2017 | 2018 | 2019 | 2020 | 2021 | 2022 | 2023 | 2024 | 2025

 Fun Fact: Man, I miss this place.
 We've had these homemade, hand-dipped chips every year at Christmas for as long as I can remember and now we ship them to FL.
 You can smell the chocolate before you walk in the door of their West Caldwell shop near my hometown in Pine Brook.
 You really can't go wrong with any of their chocolates, but the chips are salty-sweet perfection.

 So those are some of my fave eats, I think you'll like them too.
-But really, no matter what you cook, bake or order, the most important thing on your holiday table isn't the food, it's the people around it.
+But really, no matter what you cook, bake or order, the most important thing at your holiday table isn't the food on it, it's the people around it.

 Hope you enjoy all the holidays have to offer -- merry happy everything!